 Valley Sierra California Arts Project

-The Department of Visual Arts is host to the Valley Sierra California Arts Project (VSCAP), a regional site of the California Arts Project.
+The Department of Visual Arts, for a number of years, was host to the Valley Sierra California Arts Project (VSCAP), a regional site of The California Arts Project (TCAP).

-Funded by State of California, VSCAP provides professional development for teachers of the arts, K–postsecondary.
+Funded by State of California, TCAP, provides professional development for teachers of the arts, K–postsecondary.

 Examples of faculty projects in the community that have provided opportunities for students include: